omahs/resolution-service/README.md

 Cloud Logging).
 The general log format should be:
 `<timestamp> <log level>: <Component label> - <Log message>`

 The resolution service has a configurable logging level.
 Log messages are at consistent levels across the whole service.
-We use the following guidelines to determine logging level:
+We use the following guidelines to determine the logging level:

 | Event              | Component       | description                                                                                                                | log level |
 | ------------------ | --------------- | -------------------------------------------------------------------------------------------------------------------------- | --------- |